WDI-SEA/interview-questions/readme.md

 I have implemented media queries before when using webRTC.

 * How do you optimize your webpages for print?
 Determining the most important content for the website and stlying the print pages as such.
+Use high resolution pictures, at least 300 dpi.

 * What are the advantages/disadvantages of using CSS preprocessors?
+Preprocessors allow us to write fancier syntax and add logi to our CSS.
+Things we gain:
+-variables
+-nested query syntax allows us to write less code

+Things we hate:
+-harder to debug, the compiled code can be hard to read -the complied code isn't the code we wrote

   * Describe what you like and dislike about the CSS preprocessors you have used.
 * How would you implement a web design comp that uses non-standard fonts?
 You might have to import the fonts first before using it.